assimilatereality/assimilatereality.github.io/_posts/2025-12-23-systems-thinking.md

 Peter Senge's work on systems thinking challenges a core assumption in Western technical thought: that we can understand complex things by breaking them into parts and analyzing each piece.
 This reductionist approach works brilliantly for many problems.
 But complex systems exhibit properties that emerge from interactions between components—properties you simply can't predict by understanding the parts alone.

 Think about it this way: you could have complete knowledge of every neuron in your brain, but that wouldn't let you predict what thought you'd have next.
 The thought emerges from interactions between neurons in ways that can't be reduced to neuron-level understanding.
-Technical systems work the same way.
+Similarly, LLMs (Large Language Models) are next word prediction software.
+The next word is based on probabilities and the most likely word is presented, then the next and the next and so on.
+The probabilities are based on the LLM training, with different training yielding different probabilities.
+Ask the same query again and you may or may not get the same answer.
+Ask another LLM and you probably will have differences in the response.
+Technical systems work the same way, sometimes almost mystically.

 ## Four Characteristics That Break Our Mental Models